tumor

 Read More »

-In pathology, the term “tumour” refers to an abnormal growth of cells in the body.
-These cells multiply uncontrollably, forming a mass or lump.
-Tumours can develop in any part of the body.
+In pathology, the term tumour describes an abnormal growth of cells in the body.
+Normally, cells grow and divide in a controlled way.
+However, tumour cells multiply uncontrollably, forming a lump or mass.
+Tumours can develop anywhere in your body and can vary significantly in their appearance and behaviour.
 How are tumours categorized?
-Tumours are categorized based on their nature and behaviour.
-They can be either benign or malignant.
-Benign tumours …
+Tumours are …

 Read More »